cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/schedules.rst

 When a schedule with a time trigger executes a workflow it passes in the ``logicalStartTime`` runtime argument: this is the timestamp, in milliseconds, at which the schedule's cron expression was fulfilled and triggered the job.
-For a schedule with a partition trigger, this runtime argument represents the time when the first partition event was received and the job was created.